antoniskaraolis/ARIMA-Model-Stock-Price-Prediction/README.md

 - **Critical Review**: Insightful feedback on the current work's limitations, and areas of potential development in the domain of predictive models for finance.

-## Getting Started

-1. Install the required Python libraries using: pip install -r requirements.txt

-2. Review the report for a detailed analysis and findings.

 ## Contribute

 We welcome contributions!
 Please submit pull requests for any enhancements or bug fixes.
 Also, we encourage you to raise issues for any discrepancies or suggestions.